awawa-dev/HyperHDR/README.md

     - LED device output performance :new:
 - New JSON API function to control USB grabber: brightness, contrast, saturation, hue :new:
 - USB grabber latency benchmark ([link](https://www.hyperhdr.eu/2021/10/usb-grabbers-grand-latency-test-part-i.html)) :new:
-- HDR tone mapping for flatbuffers ([PR #215](https://github.com/awawa-dev/HyperHDR/pull/215) thanks @chbartsch) :new:
+- HDR tone mapping for flatbuffers ([PR #215](https://github.com/awawa-dev/HyperHDR/pull/215) thanks @chbartsch) and protobuf :new:
 - Dynamic LED layout resize on container size changed :new:
 - Improved and refactored LED devices model and communication :new:
-- Flatbuffers: HDR tone mapping can use alternative filename: *flat_lut_lin_tables.3d* :new:
+- Flatbuffers/Protobuf: HDR tone mapping can use an alternative filename: *flat_lut_lin_tables.3d* :new:
 - FlatBuffers: add support for high performance local sockets ([link](https://github.com/awawa-dev/HyperHDR/commit/1100093068196a53eff5f856f0eaaf8e43ca229f)) :new:
-- The new build scheme allows grabless configuration and the use of external toolchains :new:
+- The new build scheme allows grabber-less configuration and the use of external toolchains :new:
 - Add popular 'UDP raw' (WLED compatible) receiver for HyperHDR ([link1](https://i.postimg.cc/RV4PqPct/udpraw.jpg) [link2](https://github.com/awawa-dev/HyperHDR/commit/5fb1be1c4bdbc84becfd964a08cb106482b6c4e5)) :new:
 - User interface upgraded to modern standards (Bootstrap 5)
 - Improved LUT table for SDR(yuv) and HDR video streams :new: